 Brief interludes are provided for each period surveyed allowing the reader to have a better perspective A brief survey of different topics related to state of the art 4-D Var today is then presented and we conclude with what we perceive to be main directions of research and the future of data assimilation and some open problems.
 We will strive to use the unified notation of Ide et al. (J Meteor Soc Japan 75:181-189, 1997).

-Keywords: 4-D VAR data assimilation · 3-D VAR · parameter estimation · minimization methods
+Keywords: 4-D VAR data assimilation \cdot 3-D VAR \cdot parameter estimation \cdot minimization methods

 I.M.
-Navon (⋈)
+Navon (⊠)

+Department of Scientific Computing

-School of Computational Science and Department of Mathematics, The Florida State University, Tallahassee, FL 32306-4120, USA
+The Florida State University, Tallahassee, Florida 32306-4120, USA e-mail: inavon@fsu.edu